Skip to content

 How to Use TensorBoard with CMF

-1. Copy the contents of the 'example-get-started' directory from cmf/examples/example-get-started into a separate directory outside cmf repository.
+1. Copy the contents of the example-get-started directory from

 2. Execute the following command to install the TensorFlow library in the current directory: